Manager, Contracts & Subcontracts Administration - Office of Research Administration

 Campus: UMass Lowell

 Applications Open: Jan 20 2021

 General Summary of Position:

 The Office of Research Administration (ORA) provides assistance to faculty and research staff in all aspects of managing external research funding.
-The Manager, Contracts and Subcontracts Administration manages and oversees aspects of the pre-award and non-financial post-award administration of contracts inclusive of award negotiation; award set-up; and award management support with extensions and other project modifications.
+The Manager, Contracts and Subcontracts Administration manages and oversees aspects of the pre-award and non-financial post-award administration of contracts inclusive of award negotiation; and award management support with extensions and other project modifications.
 This position is responsible for helping to ensure compliance with all Federal, State, University and sponsor policies, procedures and rules.
-The position works closely with the Executive Director, ORA; Director of Grants and Contracts, ORA; Director of Finance Research Administration (FRA); Grants and Contracts Administrators; UML Faculty; Office of Institutional Compliance; Office of Technology and Commercialization; and all federal and non-federal funding sponsors.
+The position works closely with the Executive Director, ORA; Director of Grants and Contracts, ORA; Director of Finance Research Administration (FRA); Grants and Contracts Administrators; UML Faculty; Office of Research Integrity; Office of Technology and Commercialization; and all federal and non-federal funding sponsors.
 This position reviews and negotiates terms and conditions for all non-standard federal, corporate and foundation sponsored agreements in accordance with University policies.
 This position also leads and manages all UML Subaward and Contract for Services activity.

 Essential Job Duties: